Repetitions

 Greedy and lazy matching

-This matches at least 3 times and at most 9 times.
-The default repetition mode in pomsky is greedy, like regexes.
-This means that pomsky always tries to match an expression as many times as possible.
+This means that Pomsky always tries to match an expression as many times as possible.
+For example,

 In situations where this is not desired, you can opt into non-greedy matching with the lazy